Cookie Consent by Privacy Policies Generator website

 Application form [PDF document]

-Can I cut back vegetation from a path or stile?
+Can I cut back vegetation from a public right of way or stile?

 A pair of pocket secateurs may be carried to cut back vegetation that stops progress along a path.
 No more than necessary should be done to allow you to make your way easily along the path.
 If anything more than this is done, for example you go out with the express intention of clearing a particular path, equipped with tools such as a saw, spade or pick-axe, this risks going beyond what is necessary to enable convenient progress.